3.2.10 – Victims’ Economic Security and Safety Act (VESSA) Leave

 DETAILS:

-1. Seeking medical attention for, or recovering from, physical or psychological injuries caused by domestic or sexual violence to the employee or the employee’s family or household member;
+1. To seek medical help and recover from physical or psychological injuries caused by domestic violence, sexual violence, gender violence, or any other crime of violence to the employee or employee's family or household member.

-5. Seeking legal assistance or remedies to ensure the health and safety of the employee or the employee’s family or household member, including preparing for or participating in any civil or criminal legal proceeding related to or derived from domestic, sexual or gender violence.
+2. To obtain the victim's services, psychological or other counseling, and legal assistance or remedies, including preparing for or participating in any civil or criminal legal proceeding related to or derived from domestic violence, sexual violence, gender violence, or any other crime of violence.

 1. documentation from an employee, agent, or volunteer of a victim services organization, an attorney, a member of the clergy, or a medical or other professional from whom the employee or the employee’s family or household member has sought assistance in addressing domestic or sexual violence and the effects of the violence;